Budd-Chiari Syndrome (BCS)

 Thrombosis of Hepatic veins

-The majority of cases with Budd-Chiari Syndrome are associated with hypercoagulable states causing thrombosis in hepatic veins.
+Most cases are associated with hypercoagulable states causing thrombosis in hepatic veins.
 The most important causes are the following-

 • Polycythemia Vera/ Myeloproliferative Disorders – nearly 50% of cases with Budd-Chiari Syndrome are associated with myeloproliferative disorders (Polycythemia vera is most common).